taran-maker/taran/README.md

 # question-2

-* drag the pyhton file to winSCP
+* copy and paste the python file to winSCP
-* drag the makefile to winSCP
+* copy and paste the makefile to winSCP
+* open putty application
 * enter command: make question2 and press enter
 * enter the message you want to encrypt in " " and press enter.
 * enter the key in " " and press enter